kenwals/shinrin-yoku/README.md

 - In the first two sections a call to action button prompts the user to another section.

-- In the footer section , the icons will incorporate a hover animation
+- In the footer section , the icons hover animation that make them grow in size.

 - Contrasting colours and aria labels are used to ensure site supports visually impaired visitors.

-- The navbar button will float at the top of the screen .
+- The navbar menu is fixed to the top of the screen .

 - Some images of trees can be clicked on and the user will be brought to [another site](https://www.curio-eco.com/world/tagged-trees/2538832?lat=53.34427142201096&lng=-6.316257453758462&zml=18) that pinpoints the exact location of the tree.

 ### Features Left to Implement

-- Have the subscription form add the visitor to an email list.
+- Have the subscription form add the visitor to an email list database.

  ##### back to [contents](#table-of-contents)